-a.
-Previous analytical results.
+- a.
+Previous analytical results. - b.

-b.
 The proximity of the system to a potential point or nonpoint source of contamination.
 Point sources include spills and leaks of chemicals at or near a water treatment facility or at manufacturing, distribution, or storage facilities, or from hazardous and municipal waste landfills and other waste handling or treatment facilities.
-Nonpoint sources include the use of pesticides to control insect and weed pests on agricultural areas, forest lands, home and gardens, and other land application uses.

-c.
-The environmental persistence and transport of the pesticide or PCBs.

-d.
-How well the water source is protected against contamination due to such factors as depth of the well and the type of soil and the integrity of the well casing.

-e.
-Elevated nitrate levels at the water supply source.

-f.
-Use of PCBs in equipment used in production, storage or distribution of water
+Nonpoint sources include the use of pesticides to control insect and weed pests on a gricultural areas, forest lands, home and gardens, and other land application uses. - c.
+The environmental persistence and transport of the pesticide, PCBs, PFOA, PFOS or 1,4-dioxane. - d.
+How well the water source is protected a gainst contamination due to such factors as depth of the well and the type of soil and the integrity of the well casing. - e.
+Elevated nitrate levels at the water supply source. - f.
+Use of PCBs in equipment used in production, storage or distribution of water.